MSClark/my-sick-fits/notes/javaNotes.md

 annanamous objects: ex. new A.show(); creates obj in heap but not reference variable in stack and will have default obj values.
 Only good if youre going to use an obj once and never again.

+will get unsupportedTemporalTimeException when formatting dates wrong, such as if you format with a time and you just have a date obj

+ctrl-click on datetimeformatter obj in intelli j to go to documentation